 “You bet!” and “On Margin!”

-Bill and Warren response to whether they’d buy the United States if it were a stock.
+Bill Gates and Warren Buffett's response to whether they'd buy the United States if it were a stock.

 Questions for Readers:

 * Warren Buffet went to business school and is the greatest and wealthiest investor of all time.
 Do you think business school has anything to do with his success?
 I ask because Bill is even wealthier and didn't even finish college.

 * Do you think Columbia business school students, and business school students in particular have a competitive advantage due to the access they receive?
 If so, why don't more people apply to top business schools if they want to make more money?